Global Integrated Drought Monitoring and Prediction System (GIDMaPS)

 Weaknesses: Grid sizes may not represent all areas and climate regimes equally.
 A period of record going back to 1980 is very short when considering climatic applications.
 To modify it, the code and inputs would need to be obtained.

-Resources: The literature explains the process well, and online resources and maps are readily available, http://drought.eng.uci.edu/.
+Resources: The literature well explains the process and online resources and maps are readily available at the University of California – Irvine GIDMaPS webpage.